CLASSIC VS. TRENDY

 PANTS & SHOES

-Most shots are photographed from the waist up, so don’t spend too much time worrying about pants or shoes.
+Most headshots are photographed from the waist up, so don’t spend too much time worrying about pants or shoes.
 Pack your nice shoes in your bag and then I’ll let you know if/when your feet show so you can switch.

 COPY THE EXPERTS